Top 5 Importing Mistakes in South Africa – SSS

 If a product is legal to import into South Africa and a US store sells it online, SSS can get it to your door with a single, upfront quote that includes everything: product cost, international courier shipping, customs clearance, duties, VAT, and local delivery.

-What Can You Import from the USA to South Africa?
+What can you import from the USA to South Africa?

 Almost anything that is legal to import under South African customs regulations.
 The most common categories SSS handles from the USA include: